-The U.S. Department of Transportation (USDOT) selected Wyoming as one of three locations to test and deploy advanced dedicated short-range communication (DSRC) technology to improve safety and mobility.
-In the Connected Vehicle Pilot (CVP), WYDOT will use V2V, V2I, and I2V connectivity to improve monitoring and reporting of road conditions to vehicles on I-80 that runs 402 miles along

-Wyoming's southern border and is an essential east-west connector for freight and passenger travel.
+The USDOT selected Wyoming as one of three locations to test and deploy advanced dedicated short-range communication (DSRC) technology to improve safety and mobility.
+In the Connected Vehicle Pilot (CVP), WYDOT will use V2V, V2I, and I2V connectivity to improve monitoring and reporting of road conditions to vehicles on I-80 that runs 402 miles along Wyoming's southern border and is an essential east-west connector for freight and passenger travel.
 [52]